Please scroll down for more on the Maelanfaid.

 In summary, the Irish Maelanfaid appear to be derived from two or three separate kindred's in geographically dispersed regions of Ireland.
 These kindred's arose in the 8th C., whereas other great Irish names like O’Neill, O’Connor, O’Brian, Fitzgerald and Maguire did not arise until the 10th- 13th C. They were descended from Kings and Saints.

 Eligible Names for this program: Given that some of the names above may come from different clan's or tribal groupings altogether, we respectfully ask that only those with names tied to Maelanfaid submit their DNA to this program.
 Thus, the following names are encouraged because Malanaphy, Malamphy, Molamphy, Mellamphy, Mullamphy, Melaniphy, Melanaphy, Molanphy are phonentically derived from Maelanfaid are therefore encouraged to participate irrespective of their origins.
 For the names O'Lemon, O'Lemmon, Lemon and Lemmon should only submit their DNA results to this program if they can trace their ancestors to Ireland.
 For the names O'Dugain, Doogan, Duggan those tracable to Galway, Clare, Tipperary, Offaly and Fermanagh are encouraged to submit their DNA to this program because of the connection of these O'Duibhghinn's to Maelanfaid mac Eoghan Fi or the Siol Maelanfaid.
 Cunnigan's and O’Cuineagan's are also encouraged to participate as they may be the modern descendants of one of the last recorded chiefs of the Siol Maelanfaid.
-Anyone with derivatives of the name Phelan, Whelan, Brick, Tracy, Gorman, Cairney, Ronan, Teague / Teage, Cullen, Fitzpatrick, Gilpatrick, Brennan, Byrne, Toole, MacFaelan, Dermot / FitzDermot, Cosgrave or Cosgrove.
+Anyone with derivatives of the name Phelan, Whelan, Brick, Tracy, Gorman, Cairney, Ronan, Teague / Teage, Cullen, Fitzpatrick, Gilpatrick, Brennan, Byrne, Toole, MacFaelan, Dermot / FitzDermot, Cosgrave or Cosgrove and Shannon.

 If you trace your O'Dugain, Doogan, Duggan name to Co.
 Cork you are probably from a different tribal grouping and are respectfully asked not to submit to this program but to any program that addresses the Munster or Eoghanacht tribes and in particular those from the tribal group Fir Maighe who were centred around Fermoy, Cork.
-If you name is Duignan, Deignan or Dignan this is not the same as Duggan, Doogan and you are respectfully asked not to sumbit your DNA to this program, but to the any programs that might address the Gaels of Ui Bruin and in particular the O'Duigenan, O'Duibhgeannain of Kilronan, Co.
+If your name is Duignan, Deignan or Dignan this is not the same as Duggan, Doogan and you are respectfully asked not to submit your DNA to this program, but to any programs that might address the Gaels of Ui Bruin and in particular the O'Duigenan, O'Duibhgeannain of Kilronan, Co.
 Roscommon.